NuoDB System Architecture

 nuocmd, for domain and database management.

-The utility communicates with APs via a REST-style interface and the APs in turn carry out the requests.
+The utility communicates with APs via a REST-style interface over HTTP or HTTPS, and the APs, in turn carry out the requests.

 The REST API is documented and can be used by your own scripts or applications.